ankurkohli007/Photogrammetry-and-3D-Model-Reconstruction_Virtual-Reality-for-Robotics/README.md

 Now that all the testbench is clear, let us dive into the 3D photogrammetry processing details through a workflow with Reality Capture.

-**Option A: Reality Capture**
+**Option: Reality Capture**

-The choice toward Reality Capture is pretty straightforward: you can do everything for free… As long as nothing is exported.
+The choice toward Reality Capture is pretty straightforward: we can do everything for free.
+As long as nothing is exported.
 So, nothing better than showing State-of-the-Art Professional Software.
+But for this project we used licensed of a Reality Capture which was provided by our [Prof. Gianni Viardo Vercelli](https://rubrica.unige.it/personale/VUZCWVtr) & [Prof. Saverio Iacono](https://rubrica.unige.it/personale/U0tGXV1h).

+You can directly download Reality capture with this [provided link](https://www.capturingreality.com/).